 The fame and demand of Big Bob Gibson Bar-B-Q continued to grow over the years, with more locations added.
 Their mission is to provide their customers with food that’s good for your soul.

 The chickens at Big Bob Gibson are split, then seasoned, and then laid open on the BBQ pit for over three hours at 350°.
 The chicken is then dipped into a huge vat of the Alabama white sauce.
 It’s then served up to waiting customers.

 You don’t need a backyard pit to replicate this tangy Southern sauce.
 There are many ways to achieve the flavors right in your own backyard BBQ.

 Alabama White Sauce Smoked Chicken

-If you’re wanting to taste the Alabama sauce the way Gibson first brought it to life, check out some recipes that involve smoked chicken.
+If you’re wanting to taste the Alabama white sauce the way Gibson first brought it to life, check out some recipes that involve smoked chicken.
 For this recipe, butterfly and then brine your chicken before cooking it.
 The brine will add moisture and flavor to your chicken, making a huge difference in your final product.